kolypto/learning-and-playground/rust/README.md

         println!("Breaking news! {}", item.summarize());
     }

-    // `&impl Summary` parameter is actually synax sugar for a longer form:
+    // `&impl Summary` parameter is actually syntax sugar for a longer form:
     // the "trait bound":
     pub fn notify2<T: Summary>(item: &T) {
         println!("Breaking news! {}", item.summarize());
     }
+    // Note that the "trait bound" is actually a generic with a constraint:
+    // - "impl Trait" is static dispatch (monomorphization):
+    //   compiler generates a separate version of func for each concrete type used
+    // - "dyn Trait" is dynamic dispatch (vtable) at runtime:
+    //   single function uses *vtable* for method lookup at runtime

     // Specify multiple trait bounds
     pub fn notify3(item: &(impl Summary + Display)) {}